-Below is a list of ten essential char and brown trout nymphs for Icelandic rivers and a brief description of what they emulate and what sizes are commonly used:
+Below is a list of ten essential nymphs for brown trout and char fishing in Icelandic rivers, a brief description of what they emulate and the sizes commonly used:

 1. Peacock – Simple, but still the most used nymph in Iceland and emulate caddis cases and are often mistaken for midge or chironomid.
 Sizes: 8 – 16